-Functions and Qualitites of Light
+Functions and Qualities of Lighitng Design

 Theatrical Design Logo

-Functions & Qualitites of Light
+Functions & Qualities of Lighitng Design

 Func-tion \'fen(k)-shen\ noun the action for which a person or thing is specially fitted or used of for which a thing exists.